 Notwithstanding our credit evaluation process and the maintenance of collateral agreements with our derivative counterparties, the failure of a counterparty to perform on its obligations could negatively impact our earnings.
-Furthermore, although our credit evaluations consider the possibility of default by a counterparty, our ultimate exposure to default by a counterparty could be greater than expected due to changes in market factors (e.g., interest rates).
+Furthermore, although our credit evaluations consider the possibility of default by a counterparty, our ultimate exposure to default by a counterparty could be greater than expected due to changes in market factors, including interest rates.

 Customer derivative transactions are typically secured through our loan agreements.
-The notional amount of our derivatives and related exposure to customer counterparties were \$13.1 billion and \$305.2 million, respectively, at December 31, 2021 compared to \$12.5 billion and \$635.2 million, respectively, at December 31, 2020.
+The notional amount of our derivatives, excluding related dealer offsets, and related exposure to customer counterparties were \$13.5 billion and \$68.8 million, respectively, at December 31, 2022 compared to \$13.1 billion and \$305.2 million, respectively, at December 31, 2021.